jayrbolton/ui-system-proto-tmp/README.md

 The `dom` module also provides a `map` function that allows you to create dynamic child elements from a state that has an array of objects.

 Unlike with virtual dom libraries, the view functions only get called once on pageload.
-Instead of diffing and patching entire trees, we listen to changes on states and make direct changes to dom elements using the built-in HTMLElement and Node api.
+Instead of diffing and patching entire trees, we listen to changes on states and make direct changes to dom elements directly using the built-in HTMLElement and Node api (MDN is a good resource for this).

 ```
 const html = require('bel')